Slip and Fall at Work Accident: What Happens If You Slip and Fall at Work

-Often when we think slip and fall accident, we think personal injury.
-But what if a slip and fall occurs at work?
+What if a slip and fall accident occurs at work?

-If slip and fall refers to cases in which someone falls and suffers harm because of a dangerous condition on some else’s property, wouldn’t this include the workplace?
-It does, and it happens often.
+If slip and fall refers to cases in which someone falls and suffers harm because of a dangerous condition on someone else’s property, wouldn’t this include the workplace?
+It does, and slip and fall injuries in the workplace happen often.

 According to the Bureau of Labor Statistics, 260,610 workers in the United States suffered injuries associated with slip and falls in 2008 and 847 of those were fatal.
 Slips trips and falls result somewhere between 15-25 percent of all nonfatal workplace injuries, the highest frequency of injury.